GustavoFri/GustavoFri.github.io/_pages/about.md

 ===

 My name is **Runzhe Yang (杨润哲)**.
 The Chinese character "润" means moist, nourishing, or abundant, while "哲" was chosen by my parents with the hope that I would always think rationally and calmly.
-> My English name is **Reinhard Yang**, which some people interpret as "real heart", while it means "mighty and brave or strong judgment" in German.
+> My English name is **Reinhard Yang**.
+Some people interpret "Reinhard" as "real heart", while it means "mighty and brave or strong judgment" in German.
 It's also fine to call me *Reiny*.

 I am now a junior undergraduate student at [the School of Mathematics and Statistics](http://maths.whu.edu.cn/Englishversion/), [Wuhan University](https://en.whu.edu.cn/), majoring in Statistics and Probability, on the way of being a probabilist.